 4. Get a taste of our brew scene Lakes & Legends

 A trip to Minneapolis just wouldn’t be the same without experiencing our incredible craft beer scene.
-Luckily, Lakes and Legends is just a few short blocks from Loring Park, so you can quench your thirst with a cold beer whenever the mood strikes.
-The beer is incredible, the space is beautiful, and they even offer games.
+Luckily, Lakes and Legends is just a few short blocks from Loring Park, so you can quench your thirst with a cold beer or hard seltzer whenever the mood strikes.
+The drinks are incredible, the space is beautiful, and they even offer games.

 5. Experience one of Prince's favorite spots, the Dakota Jazz Club